-Voting earns you the right to consider yourself an active member and responsible participant of our society.
+Voting earns you the right to consider yourself an active member and responsible participant in our society.
 Not voting makes you nothing more than an irrelevant bystander, in which issues affecting your life are determined by other people.

 - The following video is of Stimulated Boredom listeners from around the country who submitted photos sporting their “I Voted” stickers in 2008, in support of Barack Obama, whom I endorsed.

 Voting is important because it is all about our taxes, our jobs, our neighborhoods, our health insurance, our bodies, our children’s education, our laws, our safety, equality, fairness and our justice system.
 It’s about you, your family and your neighbors.
 The President, members of Congress and the judges we elect influence all aspects of our lives…because we put them there to do so, to represent us.